christophihl/startupengineer/content/_courses/soc_an/index.md

 <br>

-* Students are evaluated based on their solutions of challenges assigned on each topic as well as a final team project.
+* Students are evaluated based on their solutions of challenges assigned on each block as well as a final team project.

-* `50%` (individual): 5 assignments about different topics.
+* `50%` (individual): Five assignments, one referring to each block, each counting `10%`.
 * `50%` (team): Teams of 3 students work on a joint research project of their choice (submission deadline: March 31).